-21 NYC Holiday Activities Every Kid Should Try Once
+35 NYC Holiday Activities Every Kid Should Try Once

-But there are a few holiday activities that are extra special, extra big, and extra over the top that can only be found in NYC, which we believe every kid ought to experience at least once in childhood.
+From train shows to Christmas-season theater, New York City serves up so many festive offerings there's no way one family can see and do it all in a single holiday season.
+Our holiday activities bucket list grows every year.
+While we've already shared our 2021 list of must-do Christmas events for kids, there are a few holiday activities that are extra special, extra big, and extra over the top or ones that can only be found in NYC, which we believe every kid ought to experience at least once in childhood.
 These include ice skating under the iconic Rockefeller Center Christmas tree and walking the illuminated streets of Dyker Heights in Brooklyn, among other holiday delights.

 Catch a sneak preview of the Macy's Thanksgiving Day Parade's giant balloons as they're inflated outside the American Museum of Natural History.
 FREE

 See Tom Turkey at the Macy's Thanksgiving Day Parade.
 Photo courtesy of Macy's

 3. Ice Skate at the Rockefeller Center Rink

 Tie up your skates for a spin around the famous ice rink at Rockefeller Center, while the dazzling Christmas tree twinkles in the background.